YHS-SLC/YHS-LibGuide-Customizations/README.md

 # To Do...
 - Fix A-Z, Search & Subject
     - Crack open Default bundle & extract supports
+	    - [x] Global issue of class "hide" not hiding things
+	    - [ ] a-z
+		    - [x] Issue from using navbar for filters
+			    - [x] jQuery select and remove the classes?
+		    - [x] Issue with btn-group class not wrapping inside container for A to Z list
+		    - [ ] Issue with featured tag not formatted as tag
+		- [ ]
     - reformat subject pages to not be tabbed.
         - instead have sections with heading links on left hand side
 - afix nav to top of screen